Skip to main content

 Notable inquests include:

-• Inquests into the five deaths following the Guildford pub bombings in 1974 (2022)
+• Inquests into the five deaths following the Guildford pub bombings in 1974 (2022); and

-Daniel has a particular interest in force vetting and sits on a vetting appeals panel.
+Daniel has a particular interest in force vetting and is instructed by a number of forces to act as a legal advisor to their vetting appeals panel.

 Work and Insights